30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 Grand Central Station with Kids

-In additional to incredible architecture, Grand Central offers a lot of great restaurant options and can be a lovely place to enjoy a quick bite.
+In additional to incredible architecture, the Grand Central terminal offers a wide selection of restaurants and can be a lovely place to enjoy a quick bite.

 Be sure to also check The Grand Central events page before your visit.
 (I was once gifted some beautiful Christmas ornaments from their very special Holiday Fair.)